Taimoorhasanmalik/ECG-Feature-Extraction-Matlab/README.txt

 Project Structure:
 1. databases/ - Contains ECG signal files (.hea and .dat files)
-2. train_multiclass.m - Main training script that:
+2. train_X.m - Main training script that:
+   - Trains the model for X class
    - Reads ECG signals
    - Extracts features using Pan-Tompkins algorithm
    - Trains SVM model using 5-fold cross-validation
-   - Saves trained model as 'afib_model.mat'
+   - Saves trained model as 'X_model.mat'

-3. inference.m - Testing script that:
+3. inference_X.m - Testing script that:
-   - Loads the trained model
+   - Loads the trained 'X' model
    - Processes test data
    - Evaluates model performance
    - Shows confusion matrix and metrics

 How to Use:
 1. Place your ECG signal files in the 'databases' folder
-2. Run train_multiclass.m to train the model
+2. Run train_X.m to train the model of your required class
-3. Run inference.m to test the model
+3. Run inference_X.m to test the model

 Required MATLAB Toolboxes:
 - Signal Processing Toolbox